JAPAN: Boutique Cherry Blossom Tour - 14 days

 Then its onto Osaka, it's Japan's second largest metropolitan area after Tokyo.
 It has been the economic powerhouse of the Kansai Region for many centuries.
 It's known for its modern architecture, nightlife and hearty street food.
 Its a city that loves to eat: it's unofficial slogan is kuidaore ('eat until you drop')

-You may get fully involved in true Japanese culture!
+Join us and immerse yourself in true Japanese culture!
 Our Australian host and our professional local guides will support you along the way.

 - Be in awe of Tokyo, one of the world’s most exciting cities